CamDavidsonPilon/lifelines/docs/Intro to lifelines.rst

-From the ``1ifelines.estimation`` library, we'll need the ``KaplanMeierFitter`` for this exercise:
+From the ``1ifelines`` library, we'll need the ``KaplanMeierFitter`` for this exercise:

 .. code:: python

-    from lifelines.estimation import KaplanMeierFitter
+    from lifelines import KaplanMeierFitter
     kmf = KaplanMeierFitter()

 For this estimation, we need the duration each leader was/has been in office, and whether or not they were observed to have left office (leaders who died in office or were in office in 2008, the latest date